gaganssingh/travelog-wireframes/README.md

 # travelog app

-This repo includes the wireframes and User stories for the travelog project.
+This repo includes the Wireframes and User stories for the travelog project.

 ## Screens & Wireframes